x

 We keep track of all indicator-scores of Lennard Kämna (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Lennard Kämna.

-• Lennard Kämna has an average strength of 89 points, meaning the rider is one of the best cyclists in the world.
+• Lennard Kämna has an average strength of 70 points.

-• Lennard Kämna has 90 points on racing prologues, meaning the rider is specialized at riding prologues.
+• Lennard Kämna has 72 points on racing prologues.

 About CyclingOracle.com